cryptoexamples/CryptoExamples-Guidelines/GUIDELINES_FOR_EVALUATON.md

 - [ ] Defined example code method like: demonstrate$SCENARIO
 - [ ] Example code method accepts appropriate parameter (usually String).
-- [ ] The example only contains one defined method for the example demonstration AND a main method
+- [ ] The example only contains one defined method for the example demonstration AND a main method.
-- [ ] Main method calls the demonstrator method with parameter
+- [ ] Main method calls the demonstrator method with parameter.
-- [ ] Return a result depending on the application output
+- [ ] Return a result depending on the application output.

 ### Java, C# specific guidelines